top of page

 PRIVATE TUTORING FOR

-Is your child facing challenges with reading and writing,
+Is your child struggling with reading and writing,

-Whether they have a formal diagnosis of dyslexia or you simply suspect some challenges, we understand how overwhelming the journey can feel.
+Whether your child has a formal dyslexia diagnosis or you simply suspect some challenges, this journey can feel overwhelming.

 what we do